News & Events

-Shoppers can visit their local Wegmans stores and donate suggested items for the BackPack program.
-Each store has wishlists posted as well as suggested items for sale.
+Shoppers during the Aug.
+18-Sept.
+4 campaign visited their local Wegmans stores and donate suggested items for the BackPack program at checkout.
+Each store had wishlists posted, as well as suggested items for sale.
 Shoppers also could purchase bags ranging from $5 to $20 filled with the most-needed items.
 All donations stay in the Rochester and Finger Lakes region.

 Other important info:

-- 1 in 5 children in our area are considered food insecure – which basically means they do not know where their next meal is coming from.
+- 1 in 5 children in our area are considered food insecure – which essentially means they do not know where their next meal is coming from.